arc42/arc42.org-site/_pages/principles-of-tech-documentation.md

 > users can find the information that they need.
 > [^hargisDevelopingQualityTechnical2004], p.213

-This requirements relates to both the content of the documentation and to the documentation itself.
+These requirements relate to both the content of the documentation and to the documentation itself.
 In reality, documentation is often located in access-controlled areas that are not covered by any search engine:
 That means you have to know where to look for the documentation.